davidsilvasmith/bitcoinbulls.net/_posts/2015-10-13-how-to-buy-bitcoin-the-complete-step-by-step-tutorial.md

  - [LocalBitcoins](#buy-bitcoin-with-localbitcoins) - if you NEED bitcoins today.
  - [Buying bitcoin with a brokerage account](#buying-bitcoin-with-your-brokerage-account) (IRA, 401K, etc.)
  - [BitWage](#buying-bitcoin-with-your-paycheck) - how to get a portion - or all - of your salary in bitcoin.
+ - [Exchanges](#how-to-buy-bitcoin-on-an-exchange) - for bitcoin traders and experienced investors.
  - [Why Bitcoin Mining is a bad way to get bitcoins.](#why-bitcoin-mining-is-a-bad-way-to-get-bitcoins)

 ## Buy Bitcoin with Coinbase